Everything You Need to Know About Connecticut Corporations:

 How long does it take to start a Connecticut corporation?

 It generally takes about 3 days for your Connecticut corporation formation documents to process if filed online.
 Mailed documents typically take longer.
-Or, you can pay an extra $50 to have the documents filed within 24 hours.
+Or, you can pay an extra $50 to have the documents processed within 24 hours.

 Does a Connecticut corporation need a business license?